chemgymrl/chemgymrl/docs/custom_extraction_lesson.md

 ## Building A Custom Extraction File

-For this tutorial we will be showing you how to create a custom extraction environment to train an RL agent on!
+For this tutorial, we will be showing you how to create a custom extraction environment to train an RL agent on!

-In this case we will be doing the extraction of Methyl Red from a solution of hydrochloric acid into Ethyl Acetate.
+In this case, we will be doing the extraction of Methyl Red from a solution of hydrochloric acid into Ethyl Acetate.
 The procedure and set up of this reaction can be found at this [link](https://chem.libretexts.org/Bookshelves/Organic_Chemistry/Book%3A_Organic_Chemistry_Lab_Techniques_(Nichols)/04%3A_Extraction/4.06%3A_Step-by-Step_Procedures_For_Extractions).
 Now let's get started.